 Passion

-This emotional chamber opera tells of the passionate affair between a handsome soldier and an old spinster in 19th century war-torn Italy.
+This emotional chamber opera tells of the passionate affair between a handsome soldier and an old spinster in nineteenth-century, war-torn Italy.

 Show Essentials